Brexit talks go down to the wire ahead of EU summit | CBC News

 Brexit talks go down to the wire ahead of EU summit

-British and EU officials were to resume talks to clinch a Brexit deal on Wednesday just a few hours after late-night negotiations wound up, but it was far from clear they would reach an agreement before a leaders' summit on Thursday.
+U.K. and EU officials resumed talks to clinch a Brexit deal on Wednesday just a few hours after late-night negotiations wound up, but it was far from clear they would reach an agreement before a leaders' summit on Thursday as European officials said negotiations have hit a "standstill."

+Brexit Minister Steve Barclay said the U.K. had submitted a draft text of the political declaration — one part of the Brexit deal with the EU.

+"We have submitted draft text as part of the negotiations on a number of aspects of the discussion," Barclay told a parliamentary committee.

 Officials involved in the complex divorce between the world's fifth-largest economy and its biggest trading bloc said differences over the terms of the split from the 27 other member states had narrowed significantly.

-French Finance Minister Bruno Le Maire told Europe 1 radio on Wednesday that there was a "glimmer of hope" that a Brexit deal can be reached before Britain's scheduled departure on Oct.
-31.
+French Finance Minister Bruno Le Maire remains optimist, telling Europe 1 radio on Wednesday that there is a "glimmer of hope" that a Brexit deal can be reached before Britain's scheduled departure at the end of October.

-But if an agreement is not ready for the Brussels summit, British Prime Minister Boris Johnson will almost certainly have to postpone Britain's exit again — for what would be the third time since the country voted in a referendum in June 2016 to quit the EU.
+But if an agreement is not ready for the Brussels summit, Johnson will almost certainly have to postpone Britain's exit again — for what would be the third time since the country voted in a referendum in June 2016 to quit the EU.

 "The clock is ticking," said an EU official with knowledge of Tuesday's negotiations, which went into the night and ended at 1:30 a.m., about 16 hours after they had begun.